endeavouros-team/EndeavourOS-Development/README.md

 We use the same base as Arch Linux for the ISO, but we implement a live desktop session with KDE Plasma that starts upon booting the Arch ISO.

-The KDE Plasma live session provides a fully functional desktop environment with everything you need, including Firefox, File Browser, Media Player, and various of other tools for system tasks.
+The KDE Plasma live session provides a fully functional desktop environment with everything you need, including Firefox, a file browser, a media player, and various other tools for system tasks.

 We use our Welcome app to start the graphical installer, [Calamares](https://calamares.io/), where you can read the latest release information and learn more about EndeavourOS.

-You can start GParted, KDE Partition Manager (KPMcore) and a selection of rescue tools.
-You can choose between offline install, which installs the same KDE Plasma Desktop as the live session, or a netinstall, where you can select the desktop environment you want.
+You can start GParted, KDE Partition Manager (KPMcore), and a selection of rescue tools.
+You can choose between an offline install, which installs the same KDE Plasma Desktop as the live session, or a netinstall, where you can select the desktop environment you want.
 The netinstall option will perform an installation by downloading everything fresh from the internet.
 ![calamares installer kde galileo](https://raw.githubusercontent.com/endeavouros-team/EndeavourOS-Development/main/images/livesession-kde-galileo.png)

 **Everything needed to build the ISO is available here:**